 18) Visit the Groeningen Museum.

-The Groeningen Museum is a popular one with the art lovers as it houses an impressive collection of Flemish and Belgian paintings by many great masters.
-The museum is located in the Groeninge district on the former site of the Eekhout Abbey.
+The Groeningen Museum is a popular one with art lovers as it houses an impressive collection of Flemish and Belgian paintings by many great masters.

 19) Shop for the best lace.

-We’ve talked about Belgians’ skill in the chocolate-making department, but we haven’t yet mentioned lace, and this is another area where they really excel.
 Take a quick wander through Bruges’ Old Town and you will come across shop after shop showcasing the most beautiful lace displays you have ever seen.
 The pieces you’ll see are incredibly intricate and take countless hours to create – it’s an art form you need to see for yourself.

 20) Visit the hotel with underground ruins.

-The Crowne Plaza Hotel sits in a pretty pristine location and in its basement you’ll find the old foundations of St. Donatian’s Church, which was built in 950 AD to house the relics of Saint Donatian, but later became a cathedral in the 16th century.
-It’s one of those unknown things to do in Bruges and most tourists don’t hear about it, but if you go inside the hotel and ask at the reception desk, you should be able to go down there for a peek!
+The Crowne Plaza Hotel sits in a pretty pristine location and in its basement you’ll find the old foundations of St. Donatian’s Church.
+This church was built in 950 AD to house the relics of Saint Donatian, but later became a cathedral in the 16th century.

 21) Feast your eyes on diamonds galore at the Diamantmuseum.

 When you speak of Belgium and diamonds, your mind likely jumps over to Antwerp and its booming Diamond Quarter, however, Bruges also has a little something to offer on the subject.
-Not only is the Diamantmuseum the only museum entirely dedicated to diamonds in Belgium, but they also have a diamond polishing show where you can see how diamonds are polished.

 22) See the city by electric scooter.